matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 For living, I work in Germany's first vegan cooking school, the beautiful "Kurkuma" cooking school in Eimsbüttel.
-I work there for years already and offer the Israeli Cooking Evening  [](#1).
+I work there for years already and offer the Israeli Cooking Evening  [<sup>1</sup>](#1).
 They are super popular, and I am very proud and honored to be working there.

-<strong>Anne:</strong> In Hamburg you are known as a very active vegan activist.
+**Anne:** In Hamburg you are known as a very active vegan activist.
 How long have you been living vegan now?

 ### "Not going vegan earlier - one of my biggest regrets"

-<strong>Inbar:</strong> I am vegan for more than ten years already.
-I went vegan
-after being vegetarian for 20 years and one of my biggest regrets in life is not going vegan earlier.
+**Inbar:** I am vegan for more than ten years already.
+I went vegan after being vegetarian for 20 years and one of my biggest regrets in life is not going vegan earlier.

-<strong>Anne:</strong> This is something we have in common.
-I feel the same way
+**Anne:** This is something we have in common.
+I feel the same way about that.
-about that.
 What came first - activism or the change to your vegan life?

-<strong>Inbar:</strong> I guess it depends on what you call activism.
-I did
-volunteer with homeless people before going vegan at Hamburg's Mitternachtsbus [](#2).
+**Inbar:** I guess it depends on what you call activism.
+I did volunteer with homeless people before going vegan at Hamburg's Mitternachtsbus [<sup>2</sup>](#2).
 It was one of those very hard and very fulfilling activities.

 I had to stop with the Mitternachtsbus once I became pregnant.
 When the time was right I knew I wanted to do a different kind of activism, and knew it has to be with animal rights.

-<strong>Anne:</strong> Did you have a special role model when you became vegan?
+**Anne:** Did you have a special role model when you became vegan?

 ### "Israel's leading activist Tal Gilboa inspired me"

-<strong>Inbar:</strong> Not really.
-I went vegan before the recent wave of
-veganism with its videos, movies, and inspiring figures.
+**Inbar:** Not really.
+I went vegan before the recent wave of veganism with its videos, movies, and inspiring figures.
 It was the step I needed to take and I finally took it.
 I did get inspired to go into activism by Tal Gilboa, Israel's leading activist.
 Tal is a friend of mine and I kept seeing her activism posts and felt the fire to do something as well.
 She inspired me to become active!

-<strong>Anne:</strong> Today you are an inspiring figure yourself!
-Does your
-whole family live vegan?
+**Anne:** Today you are an inspiring figure yourself!
+Does your whole family live vegan?

-<strong>Inbar:</strong> Yes!
-My kids are vegan from birth (or pregnancy, or
-forever!), my husband is vegan by default and even our cat is vegan!
+**Inbar:** Yes!
+My kids are vegan from birth (or pregnancy, or forever!), my husband is vegan by default and even our cat is vegan!

-<strong>Anne:</strong> What makes Hamburg so special in terms of the vegan
-community in the city?
+**Anne:** What makes Hamburg so special in terms of the vegan community in the city?

-<strong>Inbar:</strong> I didn't know much about activism in Hamburg before I
-started Anonymous For The Voiceless Hamburg, so I can only judge by this experience and based on my group.
+**Inbar:** I didn't know much about activism in Hamburg before I started Anonymous For The Voiceless Hamburg, so I can only judge by this experience and based on my group.

 Hamburg has a wonderful community of activists.
 Our group is diverse, hardworking and dedicated.
 We have a family/tribe like feeling, welcoming and